ZhgChg.Li

 2. cd ./repo

-4. make install Generate the project (execute pod install, xcodegen)
+Generate the project (run pod install, xcodegen)

-5. Done
+5. Completed

-6. Open and run the project
+6. Open and Run the Project

-GitHub Actions CI/CD Case Studies in This Article
+GitHub Actions CI/CD Examples in This Article

 CI-Testing.yml